rwbl/make-floodbarrier-model/README.md

 A LEGO Model to control the gate of a flood barrier model by a microcontroller with sensors, actuators and LEGO Power Functions.

 # Objectives
-* To create a model of a flood barrier with a gate, in the style of the "Sperrwerk Wedeler Au" (barrier between the German rivers "Elbe" and "Wedeler Au").
+* To create a model of a flood barrier with a gate, in the style of the "Sperrwerk Wedeler Au" (barrier between the German rivers "Elbe" and "Wedeler Au")
-* To obtain, in regular intervals, real tide data from the "Elbe".
+* To obtain, in regular intervals, real tide data from the river "Elbe"
-* To control the gate depending high tide (flood) level = close the gate at Abs NHN river level threshold reached else open the gate.
+* To control the gate depending high tide (flood) level = close the gate at Abs NHN river level threshold reached else open the gate
-* To display in a large number display the "Elbe" level Abs NHN = Absolute Standard Elevation Zero Level (cm).
+* To display in a large number display the river "Elbe" level Abs NHN = Absolute Standard Elevation Zero Level (cm)
-* To display information in a small display, i.e. Abs NHN (cm), Rel PNP = Relative Tide Gauge Zero (cm), PNP=Tide Gauge Zero (m), Tide Ebb or Flood, Gate State Open or Close.
+* To display information in a small display, i.e. Abs NHN (cm), Rel PNP = Relative Tide Gauge Zero (cm), PNP=Tide Gauge Zero (m), Tide Ebb or Flood, Gate State Open or Close
-* To remote control the gate.
+* To remote control the gate
-* To publish tide data.
+* To publish tide data

 _Note_: This make project is for private use only.